Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-backward-compatibility.md

 [//]: # (title: Backward compatibility)

 This chapter contains considerations about [backward compatibility](#backward-compatibility-definition).
-Here are the "don't do" advices:
+Here are the "don't do" recommendations:
 * [Don't add arguments to existing API functions](#don-t-add-arguments-to-existing-api-functions)
 * [Don't use data classes in API](#don-t-use-data-classes-in-api)
 * [Don't make return types narrower](#don-t-make-return-types-narrower)